bruce30262/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

             run_binary(f)
 ```

-> For some unknown reason I couldn't install LIEF on Windows 10, so I had to seperate the script into two different scripts : one for extracting the passwords ( run under a Linux VM ), another for running the binaries ( run under Win10 )
+For some unknown reason I couldn't install LIEF on Windows 10, so I had to seperate the script into two different scripts : one for extracting the passwords ( run under a Linux VM ), another for running the binaries ( run under Win10 )
+{: .notice--warning}

 After that those binaries will generate 48 png files, and output something like: